 A non-AP STA compensates for carrier frequency offset (CFO) error and symbol clock error with respect to PPDU(s) carrying frame(s) by a target AP STA that is addressed to the STA or broadcast frame when transmitting a UHR ELR PPDU.

-For the ELR PPDU carrying immediate response frame in response to a preceding soliciting frame, after compensation, the absolute value of residual CFO error with respect to the preceding PPDU carrying soliciting frame shall not exceed 15 kHz at the 10% point of the complementary cumulative distribution function (CCDF) of CFO error in AWGN at a received power of -82 dBm in the primary 20 MHz channel.
+For the UL UHR (#3671) ELR PPDU carrying immediate response frame in response to a preceding soliciting frame, after compensation, the absolute value of residual CFO error with respect to the preceding PPDU carrying soliciting frame shall not exceed 15 kHz at the 10% point of the complementary cumulative distribution function (CCDF) of CFO error in AWGN at a received power of -82 dBm in the primary 20 MHz channel.
+NOTE - For the UL UHR ELR PPDU not carrying immediate response frame, i.e. TXOP-initiating ELR transmission, the non-AP STA should also try to reduce residual CFO error to meet the same target.
+In cases that the target is not met, it may impact performance. (#357)

-The residual CFO error measurement on a UHR ELR PPDU shall be made after the U-SIG field.
+The residual CFO error measurement on an UL (#3671) UHR ELR PPDU shall be made after the L-STF (#3562) field.
 The symbol clock error shall be compensated by the same ppm amount as the CFO error.

 ---- End of proposed change #2 ----